GUARANTEED DEPARTURES

 Comprehensive Trek Guide

 Pikey peak trekking in Nepal is one of the most rewarding trekking routes in terms of views of sunrise, sunset and beautiful scenery.
-Sir Edmund Hillary acclaimed the view from Pikey Peak to be his favourite from anywhere else in Nepal.
+Sir Edmund Hillary claimed the view from Pikey Peak to be his favourite from anywhere else in Nepal.

-Pikey Peak Trek is popular to see the dazzling views of sunrise, sunset and breathtaking views of the Himalayas including Mt.
+Pikey Peak Trek is popular to see the dazzling views of sunrise, sunset and breathtaking views of the Himalayas, including Mt.
 Everest, Makalu, Kanchenjunga, Gauri Shanker, Lhotse Shar, Khatang, Karyalung, Annapurna, Nuptse, Ama Dablam, Shisapangma, Thamserku and Mera Peak.
-Due to the lowland and good altitude, Pikey Peak Trek can be done by anyone in a short period.
+Due to the lowland and good altitude, the Pikey Peak Trek can be done by anyone in a short period.
 In the interim, we can see the old monasteries, mani walls, stone and Buddhist Stupa at Kerung.

 Take on this Pikey Peak Trek in Nepal with Swotah Travel and Adventure.